astropy/astropy-APEs/APE2.rst

   milestones should be added as needed to reflect the versioning scheme described in this APE.
-* The documentation should be updated to mention the existence of LTS releases and make it clear that they come with a promise of two years of bugfixes (as needed).
+* The documentation should be updated to mention the existence of LTS releases and make it clear that they come with a promise of two years of bug fixes (as needed).
 It should also add a link to this APE so that those interested in the numbering scheme can look here for details.